kedoska/PoC-http1-2/README.md

 This project wants to show the differences in networking between HTTP1 and HTTP/2.
 We provide this deliberately simple test to demonstrate how to configure NGINX to serve content using the current protocol.
 We also want to show how to set up the location directive to pre-configure and tune the responses.

+We are also trying to demonstrate how to automate the build process making the push configuration transparent for the operation department.
+This project uses the custom Webpack Plug-In [Server Push Webpack Plugin](https://github.com/efureev/webpack-plugin-server-push).

 ## Requirements

 1. Docker and Docker Compose.